When someone has a seizure, they need your help to be kept safe. They also need a set of eyes to watch and take note of what happened.

 What Does the Patient Remember?

 If you are the patient, writing down what happened from your perspective is very helpful.
 When you are able to process what happened, write down what happened and share it with your doctor.
-A seizure calendar is a simple tool to organize the details.
-Download ours for free.

 Think back to before the seizure.
 Did you notice any type of aura or warning before the event?
 A metallic taste in the mouth?
 A funny feeling a sense that something was just not right?
 Write it down.